publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >     The Commissioner of Social Security shall conduct a study of the desirability, feasibility, and cost of—

->         “(A) establishing a system under which Federal, State, and local courts would furnish to the Commissioner such information respecting court orders by which individuals are confined in jails, prisons, or other public penal, correctional, or medical facilities as the Commissioner may require for the purpose of carrying out section 1611(e)(1) of the Social Security Act \[subsec. (e)(1) of this section\]; and
+>         “(A) establishing a system under which Federal, State, and local courts would furnish to the Commissioner such information respecting court orders by which individuals are confined in jails, prisons, or other public penal, correctional, or medical facilities as the Commissioner may require for the purpose of carrying out section 1611(e)(1) of the Social Security Act \[[42 U.S.C.
+1382(e)(1)][/us/usc/t42/s1382/e/1]\]; and

->         “(B) requiring that State and local jails, prisons, and other institutions that enter into agreements with the Commissioner under section 1611(e)(1)(I) of the Social Security Act \[subsec. (e)(1)(I) of this section\] furnish the information required by such agreements to the Commissioner by means of an electronic or other sophisticated data exchange system.
+>         “(B) requiring that State and local jails, prisons, and other institutions that enter into agreements with the Commissioner under section 1611(e)(1)(I) of the Social Security Act \[[42 U.S.C.
+1382(e)(1)(I)][/us/usc/t42/s1382/e/1/I]\] furnish the information required by such agreements to the Commissioner by means of an electronic or other sophisticated data exchange system.

 >     “(2) __Report.—__